jax-ml/jax/docs/pallas/design/async_note.md

   return fori_loop(0, 8, body, x)
 ```

 If you run the alias analysis, you’ll find that all of the buffers have been colored the same\!
 Intuitively, this is problematic because if we are doing a loop of `ppermute`s, we can’t write into the same buffer we are sending into.
 We generally need an extra (i.e. a “double”) buffer to receive, and then usually we will switch the send/recv buffers on the next iteration.
-What XLA will do in practice is that it will observe the buffer re-use and defensively insert a copy.
+What XLA will do in practice is that it will observe the buffer reuse and defensively insert a copy.

 ```py
 def f(x):